jbequ5/SAGE-Enigma-Subnet/README.md

 **Arbos-centric primary solver with intelligent planning, dynamic vLLM swarm, VRAM monitoring, real-time ToolHunter, miner-controlled executable verification, and automatic deterministic/symbolic tooling**

-The most intelligent and resource-efficient solo miner on Subnet 63, Enigma.
+The most intelligent and resource-efficient solo miner on Subnet 63 (Quantum Innovate / qBitTensor Labs).

 Designed from first principles to solve extremely hard, well-defined computational challenges across quantum and any industry — within any strict compute limit set by the miner.